dOrgTech/OpenRaise/README.md

 `NOTE: Do not use these contracts in production!
 All contracts in this repository are currently in alpha stage unless stated otherwise.`

 # Bonding Curves For DAOs
+Bonding Curves can be used to enable continuous funding for a DAO, allowing them to implement the Continous Organization model described as in the [cOrg whitepaper](https://github.com/C-ORG/whitepaper).

+The current iteration supports linear and Bancor-based curves, dividend distributions for bonded token holders, and a front-running guard via user-specified min and max prices.

 In this document, we'll describe how to configure your DAO to:
 1. Deploy and administrate its own Bonding Curve
 2. Invest in Bonding Curves